zumanm1/device-audit-win/combo-01/README.md

 - **Comprehensive Telnet Vulnerability Detection**: Specialized module for identifying telnet-related security issues
 - **Basic Connectivity Testing**: Verify network reachability before deeper security audits
 - **Secure Credential Management**: Built-in encryption for sensitive credentials
-- **Unified Reporting**: Consistent reporting across all audit types
+- **Unified Reporting**: Consistent reporting across all audit types with consolidated summary reports
+- **Synchronized Timestamps**: All audit modules use the same timestamp for consistent report naming and data correlation
 - **Test Mode with Auto-Fallback**: Simulate audit functions without connecting to actual devices, with automatic fallback to test mode when real connections fail
 - **Cross-Platform Compatibility**: Runs seamlessly on both Windows and Ubuntu systems with no code modifications
 - **Portable Deployment**: Self-contained directory structure that can be moved to any location on any machine